-Sponsors or issuers of proposed TALF-eligible ABS must provide to the New York Fed, at least three weeks in advance of the applicable TALF subscription date, all data on the ABS or its underlying exposures that the issuer has provided to any NRSRO.
+Sponsors or issuers of proposed TALF-eligible ABS must provide to the New York Fed, no later than 5 p.m.
+(New York time) three weeks in advance of the applicable TALF subscription date, all data on the ABS or its underlying exposures that the issuer has provided to any NRSRO (except that, for the applicable January subscription date, all data must be provided no later than 5 p.m.
+(New York time) at least four weeks in advance).
 A sponsor or issuer must deliver such information via talfnewabs@ny.frb.org and is encouraged to send this as soon as possible.
 The New York Fed reserves the right to request further information from the sponsor or issuer in connection with performing its review and expects issuers to provide any additional data provided to any NRSRO to also be promptly provided to the New York Fed.

-In addition, a proposed TALF-eligible ABS will only be reviewed by the New York Fed if the sponsor or issuer has provided a written waiver or consent in a form acceptable to the New York Fed to every NRSRO to which such sponsor or issuer provided data on the ABS or its underlying exposures permitting such NRSRO to share its view of the credit quality of the ABS and its underlying exposures with the New York Fed, and a copy of such written waiver or consent is also delivered to the New York Fed via nytalf.legal@ny.frb.org at least three weeks in advance of the applicable subscription date.
+In addition, a proposed TALF-eligible ABS will only be reviewed by the New York Fed if the sponsor or issuer has provided a written waiver or consent in a form acceptable to the New York Fed to every NRSRO to which such sponsor or issuer provided data on the ABS or its underlying exposures permitting such NRSRO to share its view of the credit quality of the ABS and its underlying exposures with the New York Fed, and a copy of such written waiver or consent is also delivered to the New York Fed via nytalf.legal@ny.frb.org no later than 5 p.m.
+(New York time) three weeks in advance of the applicable subscription date (except that, for the applicable January subscription date, such written waiver or consent must be provided no later than 5 p.m.
+(New York time) at least four weeks in advance).
 The requirement that an issuer provide such written waiver or consent applies regardless of whether any such NRSRO is a TALF-eligible rating agency or whether such NRSRO actually issues a rating on the ABS.

-What is "data" provided to the NRSROs for purposes of the delivery requirement specified in the FAQ above?
+What is "data" provided to the NRSROs for purposes of

+the delivery requirement specified in the FAQ above?

 Data includes any information prepared by or on behalf of the sponsor or issuer specifically for presentation to the applicable NRSROs, commonly known as the "rating agency book", plus any information provided by or on behalf of the sponsor or issuer to the applicable NRSROs relating to (1) the underlying collateral, including information relating to its historical performance, (2) the structure of the ABS, including any terms sheets, structural diagrams or draft offering documents provided to the NRSROs, and (3) the issuer, sponsor, servicer or originators.
 Data does not include transaction documentation other than term sheets and offering documents.